AyoubTheTroller/BotHousingAgent/Tasks.md

 2) [ ] Add panic button handlers
    1) [ ] stop handler when searching listings to prevent user from spam if needed.
    2) [ ] handler for admins to stop application execution.

+## 2024/07/31
+1) [x] Add a button to let user going to the previous question in search params handler